indirection42/rust-pam-client/README.md

 - `cli`: by default a conversation handler for command line applications is included.
 Disable this feature if you don't need it to remove a dependency on [`rpassword`].
+- `serde`: enable this feature to get (de-)serialization support for the error, flag and token types and the default conversation handlers.

 ## Supported Rust versions